• Sign In

 Medicare 101

-Medicare is a federally funded health insurance program designed to provide healthcare coverage for people 65 years and older, as well as for certain younger individuals with disabilities or specific health conditions.
-Understanding the various parts and options available can be overwhelming, but this guide will break down the basics to help you make informed decisions.
+Medicare is a federally funded health insurance program aimed at providing healthcare coverage for individuals aged 65 and older, as well as certain younger individuals who meet Medicare eligibility criteria due to disabilities or specific health conditions.
+Navigating the different Medicare parts and understanding the various Medicare coverage options can feel overwhelming, but this guide will simplify the basics to assist you in making informed decisions.

 Part A: Hospital Insurance